Virako/qmk_firmware/readme.md

 ## Merging

 Pull Requests should be merged/rebased, not squashed, so we can maintain a commit history that is close to QMK Firmware's, for ease of reference.

+## How to use

+1. Edit keymaps and colors in keyboards/moonlander/keymaps/virako/keymap.c
+2. qmk compile
+3. qmk flash  # you need hit Reset button